Medical assisting is one of the fastest growing careers in healthcare.

 NCMA certification expires 2 years after the test date.
 To renew your certification you are required to attend one live seminar and one workshop every two years.

-- Education: Candidates must be recent graduates (within the last 4 years) from a medical assisting program approved by the U.S. Department of Education, the Council for Higher Education Accreditation, or by the AMT Board of Directors.
-The program must include at least 720 clock hours of medical assisting, including a clinical externship of at least 160 hours.
+- Education: Candidates must have graduated within four years from a medical assisting program approved by the U.S. Department of Education, the Council for Higher Education Accreditation, or by the AMT Board of Directors.
+The program must include at least 720 hours of medical assisting, including a clinical externship of at least 160 hours.

-- Military: Candidates must be recent graduates (in the last 4 years) from a formal medical services training program within the United States Armed Forces.
+- Military: Candidates must have graduated within four years from a formal medical services training program within the United States Armed Forces.

 - Work Experience: Candidates must be a high school graduate and must have been employed as a full-time medical assistant in 5 out of the last 7 years.
 Work experience must include both clinical and administrative duties.